icaros-usc/pyribs/README.md

 redesign of MAP-Elites detailed in the paper [Covariance Matrix Adapation for the Rapid Illumination of Behavior Space](https://arxiv.org/abs/1912.02400).

+> In the field of quality diversity optimization, behavior characteristics
+> (BCs) and measures both refer to features of a solution.
+For consistency, we
+> will use "measures" for the features of a solution and use "measure
+> functions" for the functions that take a solution as input and gives
+> a measure as output.

 ## Overview

 ![Types of Optimization](readme_assets/optimization_types.png)

-[Quality diversity (QD) optimization](https://arxiv.org/abs/2012.04322) is a subfield of optimization where solutions generated cover every point in a behavior space while simultaneously maximizing (or minimizing) a single objective.
-QD algorithms within the MAP-Elites family of QD algorithms produce heatmaps (archives) as output where each cell contains the best discovered representative of a region in behavior space.
+[Quality diversity (QD) optimization](https://arxiv.org/abs/2012.04322) is a subfield of optimization where solutions generated cover every point in a measure space while simultaneously maximizing (or minimizing) a single objective.
+QD algorithms within the MAP-Elites family of QD algorithms produce heatmaps (archives) as output where each cell contains the best discovered representative of a region in measure space.

 While many QD libraries exist, this particular library aims to be the QD analog to the [pycma](https://pypi.org/project/cma/) library (a single objective